nkawa/mesvis/README.md

 # install
 yarn install
+ or
+npm install

 # run
 yarn start
+ or
+npm start

+# Acknowledgement

-* This code is part of Synergic Mobility Project
+ This code is part of Synergic Mobility Project